Tamir Hazan, Ph.D.

 Faculty of Industrial Engineering and Management

 Our research interests involve the theoretical and practical aspects of machine learning.
 Our research focuses on mathematically founded solutions to modern real life problems that demonstrate non-traditional statistical behavior.
-Recent examples are perturbation models that allow efficient learning of high dimensional statistics, deep learning of infinite networks and primal-dual optimization for high-dimensional inference problem.
-The practice of our work is motivated by many computer vision problems, as well as computational biology and language processing.
+Recent examples include efficient learning of high dimensional statistics using Gumbel-max perturbation mdoels in discriminative learning, generative learning and reinforcement learning.
+We also learn graph based attention models across modalities and consider different aspects of Bayesian deep learning using Gaussian perturbations of their parameters.
+The practice of our work is motivated by many visual and language problems.

 Alex Schwing, now asisstant professor at UIUC.